Tayruh/sadako/reference.md

 The `*` dialog token is used to display a popup when the link is clicked.
 Like usual, the link name is taken from the text following the `@:` name token.

+By default, the dialog title is blank.
+However, if you follow the link name with a second `@:` name token, that will be used as the title of the dialog window. **Sadako** will continue to use that text for the title until it is defined again or until the dialog is closed.
+To force the title to be cleared, using the `@:` token without a value.

 You can use the `*` dialog token in six ways:

 1. With an `!` action token.
 This closes the dialog window.
 If a name is given, it will close after clicking the link.
 If none is given, it will close immediately.
 Any text following the `!` action token will be discarded.<br>